sergio-gomez/MultiDendrograms/README.txt

-MultiDendrograms 5.0.0
+MultiDendrograms 5.0.1

-Copyright (c) 2016 Sergio Gomez, Alberto Fernandez, Justo Montiel, David Torres This program comes with ABSOLUTELY NO WARRANTY.
+Copyright (c) 2018 Sergio Gomez, Alberto Fernandez This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.